iakwings/mkdmg/ReadMe.txt

-mkdmg version 1.0.0
+mkdmg version 1.0.1

 USAGE
-    mkdmg [OPTION]... <SRC_FILE|SRC_DIR> <DMG_FILE>
+    mkdmg [options] <source> <output.dmg>

     Create a read-only disk image for MacOS.
-    The image contains a single file or contents of a directory.
+    The source *.{app,bundle,dictionary} is treated as a file.
-    An application bundle will be recognized as a single file.
+    The dmg file stores all contents of a directory or a file.

 OPTIONS
     -h, --help        Show this manual.